Tourist route optimization in the context of Covid-19 pandemic: Results

+Data for the number of arrivals in Brasov can be accessed from the database TUR104H and the number of overnight stays from the database TUR105H (see \cite{ins}).
+Based on these data and formula (\ref{len}) we calculated the length of the tourist stay in Brasov.
+As it can be observed in Figure \ref{Length-ef}, the trend is slightly decreasing.
+However, the trend line of the real length of visiting the city of Brasov has a much more significant negative slope (i.e. a steeper descending trend) as most tourists chose to find accommodation in Brasov while visiting the surroundings (especially - but not limited - Poiana Brasov, which is a mountain resort situated 10 km from the city).

-The importance of discovering not only the fastest route but all routes is underlined by the need to avoid crowded places.
-Thus, multiple itineraries alternatively available to groups of tourists is a significant feature.
+The importance of identifying not only the fastest route but all routes is underlined by the need to avoid crowded places.
+Thus, offering multiple itineraries, alternatively available, to groups of tourists is a significant feature.